What to Know About Dog Hiccups

 No one really knows exactly why dogs or humans get hiccups.
 Some scientists think it’s a leftover function from in-utero growth.
 Others think it’s from swallowing too much air or a way to relieve a build-up of gas.

 Dogs often get hiccups when they ingest air.
-This often occurs when they eat too fast, if they play too hard, or if they’re stressed.
+This often occurs when dogs eat too fast, if they play too hard, or if they’re stressed.
 Rapid breathing or anxiety may also cause hiccups in dogs.

 Why Do Puppies Get Hiccups?